Hells Angels MC criminal allegations and incidents in Manitoba: Murders

 In the spring of 2002, Daniel Tokarchuk, a member of the Zig Zag Crew, had started to abuse THE cocaine he was supposed to be selling.
 In debt to the tune of $15, 000, Tokarchuk ambushed and killed his boss in the Zig Zag Crew on 12 May 2002, Trevor "Boss" Savoie, shooting him dead as he left his house.
 Tokarchuk was convicted of second degree murder.
 On 12 May 2003, Tokarchuk's younger brother, Kevin Tokarchuk, was shot dead in a revenge attack.
 On 15 December 2002, the corpse of a Lithuanian immigrant, Vitajlijus "VT" Killkevicius, was found in a farmer's field in Rosser.
 Killkevicius had worked as a drug dealer for the Winnipeg chapter of the Hells Angels and his murder was punishment for failing to pay his drug debts.
 On 2 June 2005, Aaron Hannibal, a drug dealer who worked for the Zig Zag Crew, went to see his Zig Zag supplier, Daniel Kachkan, a man he greatly disliked.
 The meeting went badly.
-Later the same day, Hannibal was found bleedig with 19 stab wounds, and died of blood loss.
+Later the same day, Hannibal was found bleeding with 19 stab wounds, and died of blood loss.
 At least 15 people witnessed the stabbing, but none were willing to testify.
 Kachkan was murdered on 1 November 2010, aged 34, being stabbed to death on the streets of Winnipeg.